What is Plantar Fasciitis?

 Self Care for Plantar Fasciitis

 Symptoms from plantar fasciitis can often be helped with self-care and lifestyle modifications.
 Wearing properly sized and supportive shoes is important.
 Also, stretching the calf muscles on a regular basis may help to relieve pain.
-Using a tennis ball or golf ball to roll on the bottom of the foot may also help to improve symptoms.
+Using a tennis ball, lacrosse ball or golf ball to roll on the bottom of the foot may also help to improve symptoms.
 Orthotics, or arch supports in shoes, can help support the foot and help symptoms also.
 Our office has the ability to order Foot Leveler’s custom orthotics for our patients.

 Plantar Fasciitis and Chiropractic Care

 Unfortunately, some cases of plantar fasciitis don’t improve with self-care.
 Chiropractic care may be able to help these cases of plantar fasciitis.
-Your chiropractor will evaluate the feet as well as knees and spine to determine if chiropractic may be able to help.
+Your Sioux Falls chiropractor will evaluate the feet as well as knees and spine to determine if chiropractic may be able to help.
 If indicated, chiropractic adjustments may be performed to the foot and/or spine.
 Also, soft tissue techniques like myofascial release or manual muscle work may be used.
 In our office myofascial release has been the most effective thing we have found to help cases of plantar fasciitis.
 If chiropractic is ineffective a patient may be referred to a specialist for further evaluation.
 Specialists may consider injections, physical therapy, surgery or other treatments.
 If you are wondering if chiropractic can help your symptoms please contact our Sioux Falls office for a consultation.